 Best Smelling Kitty Litter

-Non-scented kitty litter are usually the best choice because they aren’t off-putting to cats, but if you want to try a scented one, there are some that have a natural scent that can help to mask some of the odors caused by the metabolic waste in the litter tray.
-They won’t ever cover the smell completely, and you might find the blend of aromas to be unpleasant, but it could be worth a try.
+Non-scented kitty litter is usually the best choice because they aren’t off-putting to cats.
+Still, if you want to try a scented one, some have a natural scent that can help mask some of the odors caused by the metabolic waste in the litter tray.
+They won’t ever cover the smell completely, and you might find the aroma blend unpleasant, but it could be worth a try.

 Feline Pine

-Made from sustainably-sourced pine wood shavings, Feline Pine has a subtle pine scent.
-It doesn’t contain artificial fragrances or dyes and reviews say that it is effective at absorbing urine.
-As it isn’t clumping you will need to either scoop the soaked pellets or just replace the whole lot at once, but the reviews do say that it is good at masking that urine smell.
+Feline Pine is made from sustainably-sourced pine wood shavings with a subtle pine scent.
+It doesn’t contain artificial fragrances or dyes, and reviews say it effectively absorbs urine.
+As it isn’t clumping, you will need to either scoop the soaked pellets or replace the whole lot simultaneously, but the reviews say it is good at masking that urine smell.

 Best Dust-Free Kitty Litter

-Some clay clumping litter naturally release a bit of dust when they are kicked around or scooped up – clay is a naturally crumbling material so when you have multiple clay granules being pushed around, some dust can be expected.
-Except that in clumps of used litter, this dust can excrete nasty bacteria and also release some odor particles too.
+Some clay clumping litter will naturally release a bit of dust when kicked around or scooped up – clay is a naturally crumbling material, so when multiple clay granules are pushed around, some dust can be expected.
+Except that in clumps of used litter, this dust can excrete nasty bacteria and release some odor particles.

-Dust-free kitty litter is rarely 100% free of dust but it can massively reduce it compared to some other types.
-If you or your cats have allergies then a dust-free litter is a good choice to make.
+Dust-free kitty litter is rarely 100% dust-free, but it can massively reduce it compared to other types.
+Dust-free litter is an excellent choice if you or your cats have allergies.

 Fresh Step Simply Unscented Clay Litter

-Another litter that is highly rated on retail sites like Chewy, this is 99.9% dust-free.
-It forms hard clumps that won’t crumble, so whether it’s your cat burying their waste or you scooping, you won’t be releasing a lot of dust and particles into the air.
+Another litter that is highly rated on retail sites like Chewy is 99.9% dust-free.
+It forms hard clumps that won’t crumble, so whether it’s your cat burying its waste or you scooping, you won’t be releasing a lot of dust and particles into the air.

 Best Natural Kitty Litter

-Natural Cat Litter are those made from sustainable, natural products.
-Clay is a naturally-occurring material but for litter it is normally manufactured – natural litter instead process existing materials, with the result being something that cuts down on the impact on the environment, especially as they are often biodegradable as well.
+Natural Cat Litter is made from sustainable, natural products.
+Clay is a naturally-occurring material, but for litter, it is usually manufactured – natural litter instead processes existing materials, which cuts down on the impact on the environment, especially as they are often biodegradable as well.

 Some popular examples of natural kitty litter include: